nazrinsaifudeen/adb_assignment/10_process_monitoring/README.md

 ## ADB Commands Used

-adb shell top **shows love list of running apps and processes, cpu and memory usage**
+adb shell top **shows list of running apps and processes, cpu and memory usage**